 - 1/2 red bell pepper chopped (about ½ cup)

 - 1/4 cup dried cranberries

-- 3 tablespoons slivered almonds roasted if desired
+- 3 tablespoons sliced almonds roasted if desired

 - To a cold skillet, add bacon slices in a single layer (touching is okay but you don't want them overlapping too much).
 Turn heat to medium and cook bacon until brown on one side and curling, about 5 minutes (7 minutes for thick-cut bacon).

 - Flip bacon and continue to cook until the second side is browned, about 3 to 5 minutes longer depending on your desired crispness.
-Drain on paper towels and chop or crumble when cool enough to handle.
+Drain on paper towels and chop.

 - In a large bowl, combine asparagus, red onion, red pepper, and cranberries.
 Drizzle with balsamic vinaigrette and toss to coat.
 Cover and chill until serving time.
 Just before serving, stir in almonds and bacon.